zoeferencova/community-api/README.md

 ## Demo Account

 To access the demo account, click on the "See a demo" button on the landing page.
 You will be automatically logged in as a demo user and able to use the app as a regular user.

+## Frontend

+The frontend repository for the app using this API can be found [here](https://github.com/zoeferencova/community-frontend).